regenrek/hetzner-vps-setup/README.md

 #### 5. Accessing Your VPN

-   After deployment, you can get WireGuard peer configurations directly from the server:
+   After deployment, you can get WireGuard peer configurations in two ways:

+   ##### Option 1: Using Terraform Output (Recommended)

+   1. Generate the peer configuration file:
+      ```bash
+      # For a specific peer (e.g., peer 0)
+      ./scripts/get-peer-config.sh 0

+      # The configuration will be saved to terraform/wg-peer-0.conf
+      ```

+   2. Import the configuration:
+      - For mobile: Use your WireGuard app to import the .conf file
+      - For desktop: Copy the .conf file to your WireGuard configuration directory

+   ##### Option 2: Manual Generation on Server

    1. SSH into your server:
       ```bash
       ssh your-username@server-ip
       ```

-   2. Generate peer configuration (replace values with your peer's details):
+   2. Generate peer configuration:
       ```bash
       sudo wg-create-peer \
         --interface wg0 \